21 September, 2022

 Limited company owners can place pre-tax funds into a business pension scheme rather than putting them in a private account.
 This helps them save money in the long term by protecting funds from having to cover personal and business taxes.

 Retirement may seem a long way away right now, but it’s always sensible to plan ahead for the future.
-A business pension scheme is just one way you can provide for yourself later down the line.
+Starting a limited company is a smart and forward-thinking choice that sets you up for a future filled with financial peace and the ability to enjoy the fruits of your labour.

 5. Tax Efficient